Physiotherapy Treatment for Back Pain Relief in Delhi

 1. Deep Tissue Massage for the Paraspinal Muscles

-The long muscles running parallel to the spine β€” the erector spinae group and multifidus – frequently develop localised areas of hypertonicity and trigger points, particularly in patients who sit for extended periods or have postural imbalances.
+The long muscles running parallel to the spine — the erector spinae group and multifidus — frequently develop localised areas of hypertonicity and trigger points, particularly in patients who sit for extended periods or have postural imbalances.
 Deep tissue work to these muscles, when performed by a trained physiotherapist, can produce immediate reductions in stiffness and dramatically improve range of movement.

 2. Myofascial Release

-The fascia – the connective tissue that wraps around every muscle and organ β€” can become restricted and adherent following injury or chronic overuse.
-Myofascial release uses slow, sustained stretching pressure applied with the flat of the hand or fingers to restore fascial mobility.
-The thoracolumbar fascia, which spans the entire lower back, is a particularly important target in patients with persistent low back stiffness and reduced range of movement.
-At AlignBody, our dedicated myofascial release clinic in East Delhi combines this technique with IASTM tools for faster fascial recovery.
+The fascia — the connective tissue wrapping around every muscle and organ — can become restricted following injury or chronic overuse.
+Myofascial release uses slow, sustained stretching pressure to restore fascial mobility.
+The thoracolumbar fascia, which spans the entire lower back, is a particularly important target in patients with persistent low back stiffness.

 3. Trigger Point Therapy